WebHiveOS/WebHive/SECURITY.md

 If you believe you have found a security vulnerability in browser-use, please report it through coordinated disclosure.

-**Please do not report security vulnerabilities through the repository issues, discussions, or pull requests.**
+**Please do not report security vulnerabilities through public channels like issues, discussions, or pull requests.**

-Instead, please open a new [Github security advisory](https://github.com/browser-use/web-ui/security/advisories/new).
+Instead, please open a new [Github security advisory](https://github.com/webhiveos/WebHive/security/advisories/new).

 Please include as much of the information listed below as you can to help me better understand and resolve the issue:

 * The type of issue (e.g., buffer overflow, SQL injection, or cross-site scripting)
-* Full paths of source file(s) related to the manifestation of the issue
+* Full paths of affected source files
 * The location of the affected source code (tag/branch/commit or direct URL)
 * Any special configuration required to reproduce the issue
 * Step-by-step instructions to reproduce the issue